List

 Sun Feb 09.
 2025.

 Figured out the book to write.
 "Hidden treasure of Vlad's notation".
-I could be writing it for decades now and he does not care.
 Semiotics v 3.0, indeed.

 Mon Feb 10.
 2025.